srilakshmikanthanp/clipbirdesk/docs/protocol.md

 #### Body

-- **Type Length**: This field specifies the length of the clipboard data type.
+- **MimeLength**: This field specifies the length of the clipboard data type.
-- **Type**: This field contains the type of clipboard data, which can be text, image, or other data, asper mime type.
+- **MimeType**: This field contains the type of clipboard data, which can be text, image, or other data, asper mime type.
-- **Data Length**: This field specifies the length of the clipboard data.
+- **PayloadLength**: This field specifies the length of the clipboard data.
-- **Data**: This field contains the actual clipboard data.
+- **Payload**: This field contains the actual clipboard data.

 #### Structure